curtis-li/curtis-li.github.io/about.md

 <br>

-In considering future occupations, pharmacists were an easy
+In considering future occupations, pharmacists were an easy.
+And I like the salty taste of boogers.